MaterDev/JSReact_comic-panelist/README.md

   - Resize panels from any edge or corner
   - Maintain aspect ratios during resizing
   - Smart panel snapping and alignment
+  - Automatic panel numbering that updates when panels are deleted or rearranged
+  - Panel numbers displayed in the center for easy reference (hidden in exports)

 - **Advanced Layout Tools**
   - Split panels horizontally or vertically